Computing class groups and gonalities of algebraic curves over finite fields: Computing Riemann-Roch spaces

 The only remaining question is how to compute the vectors $\mathbf{a}_{x, i, j}$ efficiently.
 Before tackling this however, we first describe a new procedure for computing a uniformizer $q_x$ at a closed point $x \in X$, which may be of independent interest.
 While algorithms for computing such uniformizers already exist, such as the \texttt{UniformizingParameter} intrinsic in Magma, we have found that the uniformizers returned by such algorithms are often comprised of polynomials of large degree.
 This tends to bog down algorithms which use such uniformizers significantly, as polynomial arithmetic becomes much slower.

 Instead, we propose the following scheme based on coordinate functions on a model of $X$.

 The advantage of the above algorithm over the one currently in Magma is that the uniformizer will always be a polynomial of degree at most $[k(x):k]$ in one of the coordinate functions.
-This yields a much smaller expression than the builtin Magma function, which sometimes yield screen-filling expressions even for $k$-rational points.
+This yields a much smaller expression than the built-in Magma function, which sometimes yields screen-filling expressions even for $k$-rational points.